Kobble Creek: Geography

 Kobble Creek is situated along Mount Samson Road to the south of Dayboro, approximately 45 km northwest of the Brisbane central business district.

 The south-eastern boundary of the locality is the Mount Samson Range (27.2853°S 152.8126°E).
 The range includes Mount Kobble (27.2761°S 152.8258°E) at a height of 384 m.
 The name Kobble is derived from the Waka language, Garumngar dialect, word kabul meaning carpet snake.

 The western part of the locality is mountainous and within the D'Aguilar National Park which extends further west into a number of other localities.

-The land use in the eastern part of the locality is a mixture of rural residential, grazing on native vegetation and some cropping.
+The land use in the eastern part of the locality is a mixture of rural residential housing, grazing on native vegetation and some crop growing.

 History

-The locality is named after the creek with that forms part of the catchment area of Lake Samsonvale, one of the three main water-suppliers to the metropolitan region.
+The locality is named after the creek Kobble Creek that forms part of the catchment area of Lake Samsonvale, which supplies drinking water to north Brisbane and the Moreton Bay Region.

 Kobble Creek was, in years gone by, predominantly a dairy farming community with some banana and pineapple farming on surrounding hillsides.
 As a farming community, Kobble Creek supported a butter factory, primary school, and railway station, the latter two located near the site of the current Samsonvale Rural Fire Brigade.
 Following the forced resumption of much of the best farming land in the district to build the North Pine Dam and flood Lake Samsonvale, today the district is predominantly a rural-dormitory zone with very limited farming undertaken.

 Kobble Creek Provisional School opened circa 1881.
-On 1 January 1909 it became Kobble Creek State School.
+On 1 January 1909, it became Kobble Creek State School.
+It is sometimes written as Cobble Creek State School.
 It closed in 1954.
+It was at 14 Greensill Lane (27.25135°S 152.84234°E).

 In 1919, the Dayboro railway line reached Kobble Creek with the Kobble railway station opening on 3 November 1919; the line reached its terminus at Dayboro railway station on 25 September 1920.

 Kobble Creek was officially named and bounded as a locality in June 2009, but was formerly part of the Samsonvale district.